 Result: The discussion did not take place.
 According to Office of the Fire Commissioner, there was a meshing on April 12 meeting.
 It is a priority of the governments, but there are no timelines for a resolution.

 All other Action items from previous Minutes (April 18, 2019) completed.

-A Committee member received an email saying that the National Research Council (NRC) would receive government funding to secure operations, allowing them to make their reports available on-line at no cost.
-CSA is interested in making a similar arrangement with the government, forgoing the costs of the public purchasing their materials ion-line.
+A Committee member received an email saying that the National Research Council (NRC) would receive government funding to secure operations, allowing them to make their reports available online at no cost.
+CSA is interested in making a similar arrangement with the government, forgoing the costs of the public purchasing their materials online.
 If this proceeds, it will solve the problem of including cross-reference to these other documents in the DOPS standard.

 Public event will be held May 14 at the Viscount Gort, between 1:30 and 3:30.
 All information related to the event has been posted on the Disabilities Issues Office website.
 Invitations have been mailed to more than 3000 organizations in our contact list.